-We have a variety of preachers at our Sunday services, including our minister, other church members, the local Methodist cicuit and preachers from a variety of other tradtitions and backgrounds.
-An archive of past sermons is available to download via dropbox.
-Here is the schedule for the next few months.
+We have a variety of preachers at our Sunday services, including our minister, other church members, the local Methodist circuit and preachers from a variety of other traditions and backgrounds.
+An archive of past sermons is available to watch via the following link.

 Songs and Worship - Lively and Diverse

 In any family there is diversity and we attempt to cater for lots of preferences in the styles of worship we provide.
 We have several musicians and singers and through our lively worship style we seek to communicate in a relevant way to help people to connect with God.
 A different worship leader leads worship each week, which in itself brings different flavours to the worship.
 The words of songs and readings are on screen and we also make use of Power Point and video clips when relevant.
 Services can be watched live by linking to our 'live stream' YouTube' channel via the following link.

 We have a variety of different Evening Services:

 First Sunday in the month: Open Prayer Stations at 6.30pm for an hour.
 The prayer team set up different prayer 'stations' where people are invited to move around and pray quietly for different needs.
 These may be the missions we support, or topical issues or different needs around the world.
 Tea and coffee are usually available.

 Second Sunday: Our Minister leads a service at 6:30pm.
 This is a quiet, reflective service, which often includes Holy Communion and an opportunity to be prayed for for healing.